Ferdousi-Rajoni/Morse-Code-Converter-with-Binary-Tree-Structure/README.md

    - Output: `hello world`

 ## File Format for Morse Data
-The `morse_data.txt` file should have the following format:
+The `morse_code.txt` file should have the following format:
 ```
 a .-
 b -...